 Many ombré styles showcase fairly dramatic transitions from brown to blonde, but this style is a much more understated deep brown to chestnut.
 Be sure to let your stylist know if you don't want the color shift to be bold.

 To us, this is the epitome of summer hair goals.
 The color transition is more stark and makes a bold statement.

-The same goes for this look.
-We love when the blondest pieces are placed at the front.
-It makes the hair color look beachy and sun-kissed.
+We also love a look that goes all out with sunny color, with the blondest pieces placed at the front.
+It makes the hair look beachy and sun-kissed.

-Influencer Amy Serrano's hair starts out black and slowly transforms to a light oak-brown color.
+In this memorable brown ombré hair look, Miley Cyrus's color started out chocolatey and slowly transformed to a light oak brown.
 Warning: this style will certainly make you want to run your fingers through your tousled waves constantly.

 Strawberry Blonde Ombré

-We love the way Janibell's (of @janibellrosanne) hair transitions from dark brown to caramel brown and strawberry blonde.
+We love the way Janibell Rosanne's hair transitions from dark brown to caramel brown and strawberry blonde.

 Ombré works on most hair textures, however the end result may vary.
 "When going to your consultation, you should arrive with how your hair looks most of the time to give your stylist an idea of what is realistic," suggests Conan.

-Brown ombré combined with curls is a match made in hair heaven.
-We love how the hair texture makes for an edgy short cut, with highlights adding even more dimension.
+Brown ombré hair combined with curls is a match made in hair heaven.
+We love how Zendaya's natural hair texture makes the look subtle and a major statement, all at the same time.